 Interestingly the process has ‘learning’.
 Having converted Tom Cruise in one film, Legend2D know how to do Tom Cruise for the next film.
 “We have his head face and body all masked and rendered into depth (after Top Gun),” says Sandrew.
 We know how to do it, and we can use that again for the next Tom Cruise movie.”
 The Legend3D system uses templates and they are asset managed along with the footage, WIPs and shot meta data.

 One other aspect of Legend3D is different from almost all other experts one may talk to: they believe converted films are every bit as valid and good as shot stereo – or even more so.
-They reject the notion that it is better to shoot in stereo if you can, pointing out a vast catalog of issues from live action dual camera rigs: from mirror issues to alignment, ocular rivalry – all of which makes on set stereo difficult and problematic.
+They reject the notion that it is better to shoot in stereo if you can, pointing out a vast catalog of issues from live-action dual camera rigs: from mirror issues to alignment, ocular rivalry – all of which makes on set stereo difficult and problematic.
 “You see all these problems and typically we end up fixing a lot of these problems,” suggests Sandrew.

-As converted work has no lens or mirror errors, Legend3D believes converted footage can be better than shot footage with less problems, less artifacts and thus more pleasing for filmmakers.
+As converted work has no lens or mirror errors, Legend3D believes converted footage can be better than shot footage with less problems, fewer artifacts and thus more pleasing for filmmakers.
 “If you have a conversion process that is sophisticated enough and you have clean plates, it is more precise than if you shot it in stereo,” says Sandrew.
 “All the information is there (from the clean plate), people think that it is less accurate as you are filling in gaps but if you have the correct material and process, it is more accurate than shooting stereo.”
 And there are other advantages for a director like Michael Bay – a telephoto lens shot can be converted with more volume than would be possible shooting stereo natively.

 For Dr Sandrew, “Transformers is probably the most complex film that has ever been converted and it is the most complex film that will be converted for maybe a long time – well, let’s say I think that it will hold that record for a long time!”